yocontra/node-gdal-next/README.md

 #### Safe mixing of asynchronous operations

 Simultaneous operations on distinct dataset objects are always safe and can run it parallel.
 Simultaneous operations on the same dataset object should be safe too but they won't run in parallel.
 This is a limitation of GDAL.
 The only way to have multiple parallel operations on the same file is to use multiple dataset objects.
+Keep in mind that Node/libuv won't be able to detect which async contexts are waiting on each other, so if you launch 16 simultaneous operations on 4 different datasets, there is always a chance that libuv will pick up 4 operations on the same dataset to run - which will take all 4 slots on the thread pool.
+It is recommended to either increase `UV_THREADPOOL_SIZE` or to make sure that every dataset has exactly one operation running at any given time.

 **Does not support worker_threads**